 Grand Light is restoring large bronze pendant light and ceiling mount historic interior lighting fixtures from Yale University's Sterling Memorial Library Manuscripts & Archives located in New Haven, Connecticut.

-Grand Light was selected to refinish the massive courthouse doors.
-These giant cast and plate doors are over 8 ft tall and are estimated to weigh well over 800 pounds each.
+Grand Light was selected to refinish the massive 8 ft tall, 800+lbs courthouse doors.
 The restoration of these doors included repairing and filling holes, removing all aged finish, and an application of a new custom red rust patina.